CompileCorp/Shift/docs/testing/test-coverage-script.md

 The `scripts/test-coverage-basic.ps1` script provides automated test coverage report generation for the Shift project.
 It uses the industry-standard ReportGenerator tool to create detailed HTML coverage reports that help identify untested code and measure testing effectiveness.

+> **Local convenience vs. the CI gate.** This script is for fast, interactive local reports.
+The **authoritative** coverage configuration lives in `src/coverlet.runsettings` (which assemblies are measured and what is excluded) and is enforced by the PR workflow, which fails the build below the agreed line-coverage threshold (currently **99%** — see [CI/CD Pipeline](../ci-cd/pipeline.md)).
+When in doubt, treat `coverlet.runsettings` and the CI gate as the source of truth; run this script the same way CI does to match its numbers:
+>
+> ```powershell
+> dotnet test src/Shift.slnx --settings src/coverlet.runsettings --collect:"XPlat Code Coverage"
+> ```

 ## Overview

 The script automates the entire coverage reporting workflow: